lvladikov/web-file-manager/README.md

     (See `misc/fm/meta.json` and `misc/fm/methods.js` for full parameter syntax and behavior.)

+### Context Menus
-- **Context Menus**: Right-clicking on an item or empty area opens a context menu with relevant actions.
+Right-clicking on an item or empty area opens a context menu with relevant actions.

   - **New _Submenu_**: You can create a new folder or a new empty text file directly from the application.